nothub/website/content/posts/nix-github-ci.md

 hugo --verbose
 ```

-The 2 packages [`cacert`](https://search.nixos.org/packages?channel=23.05&show=cacert) and [`hugo`](https://search.nixos.org/packages?channel=23.05&show=hugo) are both available in the whole scripts scope.
+The 2 packages [*cacert*](https://search.nixos.org/packages?channel=23.05&show=cacert) and [*hugo*](https://search.nixos.org/packages?channel=23.05&show=hugo) are both available in the whole scripts scope.

 With the [shellcheck directive](https://www.shellcheck.net/wiki/Directive) `shell=sh`, we can make sure that shellcheck does not misbehave.

 ### GitHub Actions

-With the following [GitHub Actions](https://docs.github.com/en/actions) steps, it is possible to pin packages and cache them too to drastically reduce the traffic required for downloads:
+With the following [GitHub Actions](https://docs.github.com/en/actions) steps, it is possible to pin packages and cache them too, to drastically reduce the traffic required for downloads:

 ```yaml
 - name: 'Checkout repo'